Sylva, NC at twilight. Photo by Ben Guiney

 Research

-My research focuses on American politics with particular emphasis on state and local politics, southern politics, and elections (often crossing over between these areas).
+My research focuses on American politics with particular emphasis on state and local politics, elections & voting, and southern politics, (often crossing over between these areas).
 I received Western Carolina University’s highest award in scholarship (University Scholar) in recognition of the impact of my work.

 To date, my research has been published in over 50 peer-reviewed journal articles in Political Science, Public Administration, Sociology, Psychology, Geography, and related disciplines.
 I have also published one co-authored book (The Resilience of Southern Identity), and one co-edited book (The New Politics of North Carolina).
-A new book , Anatomy of a Purple State: A North Carolina Politics Primer, is forthcoming (& available for preorder) from UNC Press.
+A new book , Anatomy of a Purple State: A North Carolina Politics Primer was published by UNC Press in 2024.

 State & Local Politics